-- 15. Section 3(6) enables regulations under section 3(1) to include provision which modifies primary legislation.
-This may be necessary, for example, if other legislation requires a person to obtain consent to enter land forming part of the Scottish Crown Estate and it is necessary to modify an enactment to provide that a person other than the manager of a Scottish Crown Estate asset is to grant any necessary consent to access that Crown land. - 16.
-Section 4 provides an alternative means of changing the arrangements for management of a Scottish Crown Estate asset, whereby the Scottish Ministers may direct the existing manager to delegate management to another person as defined under section 3(2)(c), (d) or (e).
-This provides for such a direction to be made to a manager who is Crown Estate Scotland, a local authority or another Scottish public authority with mixed functions or no reserved functions.
+15. Section 3(6) enables regulations under section 3(1) to include provision which modifies primary legislation.
+This may be necessary, for example, if other legislation requires a person to obtain consent to enter land forming part of the Scottish Crown Estate and it is necessary to modify an enactment to provide that a person other than the manager of a Scottish Crown Estate asset is to grant any necessary consent to access that Crown land.

+Section 4 provides an alternative means of changing the 16. arrangements for management of a Scottish Crown Estate asset, whereby the Scottish Ministers may direct the existing manager to delegate management to another person.
+This provides for such a direction to be made to a manager who is Crown Estate Scotland, a local authority or another Scottish public authority.
 The persons to whom a manager can be directed to delegate the function of managing Scottish Crown Estate assets are a local authority, another Scottish public authority or a community organisation (as defined in section 6).
 The direction must be set out in writing as required by section 4(4).
-Before giving a direction, the

-Scottish Ministers are required under section 4(4A) to consult the existing manager, the proposed delegate and such other persons as they consider appropriate.
-Additionally the Scottish Ministers must have obtained the consent of the person to whom the function is to be delegated (section 4(5)(a)).
-Section 4(5A) requires the Scottish Ministers to consult the existing manager, the proposed delegate and such other persons as they consider appropriate, and to obtain the consent of the person to whom the function is to be delegated before revising or revoking a direction.
-As it is necessary that third parties know the status of the person managing the asset and the extent of their powers, section 4(6) requires the Scottish Ministers to publish any such direction or any revision as well as publish notice of any revocation of such direction.
-Section 4(7) provides that a direction or a revision may be published in whole or in part and sets out the information which must not be withheld from publication.
+Before giving a direction, the Scottish Ministers must have obtained the consent of the person to whom the function is to be delegated (section 4(5)).
+As it is necessary that third parties know the status of the person managing the asset and the extent of their powers, section 4(6) requires the Scottish Ministers to publish notice of any such direction or any revocation of the same.
+Section 4(7) sets out the information that such a notice must contain.
 As explained below, the delegation itself is effected by a delegation agreement under section 5.
 Part of the process of agreeing a delegation agreement is that the Scottish Ministers must agree to the terms and conditions of that agreement (section 5(6)(b)) before the agreement can take effect.
 Until that consent is given, the Scottish Ministers can revise or revoke a direction given under section 4(1) (section 4(5)(b)).